barbagroup/PetIBM/README.md

 * GNU C++ Compiler(`g++`) version 4.4 or above
 * Git distributed version control system (`git`)
-* PETSc version 3.4.0 or above
+* PETSc version 3.4 (currently does not work with 3.5)

 PetIBM has been tested and run on Ubuntu 12.04 and Mac OS X 10.9.